 @Nyall: any chance to fix this in 2.18/2.14 also?
 Because I think that those versions will be in use for a long time in some corporate/governance organisations...

 @Matthew: does this also occur when using Geopackage or is there a reason to not use GeoPackage? (/me in role of OGC-standards enforcer and GeoPackage fanboy :-) )

-#6 Updated by Randal Hale almost 4 years ago
+#6 Updated by Randal Hale over 4 years ago

 I can confirm with 2.18.1 - tried both Spatialite and Geopackage and it failed on a split - although - in both cases after the split and a save half the polygon was deleted.
 I also noticed (which I don't think is related) I can't import a layer into geopackage using DBManager.
 It errors out with a OGR complaint.
 Spatialite accepts an import with DBManager.